 We don't support multiple data repos for the same wallet.
 Instead we assume an iOS and Android app comprise the same (or very similar) features of the same wallet and therefore only a single instance of matrix.json should exist.
 In this case the matrix.json data file can be configured to contain Github references to both projects' repos too.

 - Incorporate matrix.json creation and validation as part of your CI pipelines

 - No admin login required, which is a reduced attack vector, and less hassle for vendors

 How do we validate our matrix.json against the schema?

 How does self-validation for users work?

-Wallet vendors can optionally, digitally sign their matrix.json file using PGP by exporting a detached signature file called matrix.asc.
-Once pushed to GitHub and when WalletMatrix discovers this file, an extra validation process occurs during the periodic import process.
+Wallet vendors can optionally digitally sign their matrix.json file using PGP by exporting a detached signature file and naming it matrix.asc.
+Once pushed to GitHub, and when WalletMatrix discovers this file, an extra validation process occurs during the periodic import process.

 If the signature is valid for the associated matrix.json file, then a “shield” icon becomes highlighted when your wallet appears in search results.
 Users can then select this in order to download the files and manually validate them using free and open source tools.